thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 Either way, the server will not be able to locate a suitable context to use for sending an (encrypted) Alert back to the sender.
 Therefore, the server should simply discard records containing an unknown CID.

 A CID might be unexpected if it existed but it's been already shifted.
-This situation may arise if the packet has been delayed or replayed.
+This situation may arise if the packet has been delayed by the network.
 Server MAY ignore a record carrying an unexpected CID.

+Ignoring unknown or unexpected CIDs should also reduce the attack surface.

 ## Wire Format Changes
 {: #sec:new-wire-fmt }